 An extremely easy way to copy your public key to your server is with a tool called

 ssh-copy-id.
 You need to have Homebrew installed, then you can get

 brew install ssh-copy-id

 You’ll then need to find out the user name of the server, e.g.

 david, as well as the IP address of the server (a number that looks similar to

 192.168.0.1).
 Replace the placeholders in the following command with your own username and the actual IP address (

 192.168.0.1 was just an example and will not work):

 ssh-copy-id [email protected]

-~/.sshis a hidden folder in your home directory where your SSH keys are stored.
-This folder will be automatically created when we generate a new key-pair. ↩
+~/.ssh/is a hidden folder in your home directory where your SSH key pairs are stored.
+This folder gets created automatically when we generate our first key pair. ↩